 Visiting Essaouira in November: Weather + Events + Things to Do

 Is November a good time to visit Essaouira?
-In my opinion, November is a wonderful time to immerse yourself in the cultural offerings and laid-back rhythm of Essaouira, without the throngs of tourists that descend at other times of the year.
+In my opinion, visiting Essaouira in November is a wonderful time to immerse yourself in the city’s cultural offerings and laid-back rhythm, without the throngs of tourists that descend at other times of the year.

 While the (sometimes) brisk November air may deter sunbathers and swimmers, it creates an ideal atmosphere for wandering the narrow streets of the UNESCO-listed medina.